Your cookie preferences

 Checking your credit score is easy – just register with the three credit reference agencies and select the free statutory credit report.
 You can opt for the free 30-day trial of the credit reference agencies’ more comprehensive reports, but you need to remember to cancel before the free period ends.
 Otherwise, you’ll be charged up to £14.99 a month.

-To get your free report, you need to provide the following information in writing or over the phone:
+To get your free report, you need to provide the following information in writing or online:

 • Your full name